MicrosoftDocs/memdocs/memdocs/configmgr/sum/get-started/install-a-software-update-point.md

    - Specify whether to use the proxy server when Configuration Manager synchronizes the software updates and when it downloads content by using an automatic deployment rule.
 Configure the software update point proxy server settings on the **Proxy and Account Settings** page of the wizard or on the **Proxy and Account Settings** tab in Software update point Properties.

-   - The **Use a proxy when downloading content by using automatic deployment rules** setting is available but it is not used for a software update point on a secondary site.
+   - The **Use a proxy when downloading content by using automatic deployment rules** setting is available but it isn't used for a software update point on a secondary site.
 Only the software update point on the central administration site and primary site downloads content from the Microsoft Update page.

   - By default, the **Local System** account for the server on which an automatic deployment rule was created is used to connect to the Internet and download software updates when the automatic deployment rules run.
-When this account does not have access to the Internet, software updates fail to download and the following entry is logged to ruleengine.log: **Failed to download the update from internet.
+When this account doesn't have access to the Internet, software updates fail to download and the following entry is logged to ruleengine.log: **Failed to download the update from internet.
 Error = 12007**.
-Configure the credentials to connect to the proxy server when the Local System account does not have Internet access.
+Configure the credentials to connect to the proxy server when the Local System account doesn't have Internet access.

 ## WSUS settings